Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 3. Current price per unit

-4. Sale price worth stocking up
+4. The sale price is worth stocking up

 5. Maximum quantity to store